-Watkins had come to the house to visit a friend who turned out no longer to be living there.
-Watkins spent the night at the house and after a night of marijuana and group sex Watkins left the next day.
+Watkins came to the house to visit a friend but it turned out he no longer lived there.
+Manson invited Watkins to stay and Watkins ended up spending the night at the house.
+After a night of marijuana and group sex Watkins left the next day.

-A couple of months later Watkins returned to the Los Angeles area, where he was recognized by the two Manson girls who had greeted him at the door of the Topanga Canyon house.
+A couple of months later Watkins returned to the Los Angeles area, where he was recognized by the two Manson girls who he met at the Topanga Canyon house.

 The girls took Watkins to the new Manson Family hangout at Spahn Ranch.
-Watkins remained with the Family and in his own words became Manson’s “chief lieutenant”.
+Watkins joined the Family and in his own words became Manson’s “chief lieutenant”.

 Watkins agreed to testify against Manson in court.
 Watkins testimony, focusing mainly on the Helter Skelter prophecy, was key in establishing Manson’s motive for the Tate/LaBianca murders.

-During this time Watkins was badly burned in a fire that broke out in a Volkswagen van.
+During his time as prosecution witness, Watkins was almost killed in a fire that broke out in a Volkswagen van he was sleeping in.
 It was speculated that the fire had been set by Family members for revenge against testifying against Manson.